 I can’t pay my mortgage; can the bank foreclose on my house?

 Many banks are offering help if you cannot pay your mortgage due to coronavirus-related events.
-Contact your bank immediately to learn what options are available to you.
+If you can’t pay your mortgage due reasons related to COVID-19, contact your lender immediately.
+There may be programs in place for people experiencing hardship.
+Banks are offering options such as forbearance relief, payment deferrals, and extensions.
+Contact your bank to see what options are available to you.